 While it is important that children are aware of the different celebrations that take place across the year and have the opportunity to taste foods and drink used to celebrate, care has to be taken that celebrations do not result in less healthy foods being offered too often.
-There can be more than one birthday or celebration each week.
+While each child only has one birthday a year, the setting may have more than one a week.
 Some families may want to bring in food or presents for everyone to share which may result in others feeling pressure to do the same.
 This can be prevented by agreeing how you will celebrate and including this in your policy.
 Planning ahead so parents know what will be celebrated and how is important.

 - For birthdays you could have an artificial cake and celebrate blowing out candles, have a birthday sash or hat, or sing a song rather than providing cake or sweets.
 Some nurseries have a birthday box and the child having a birthday picks a non-food treat from it.
-Parents can be asked to donate treats for the box. - For other celebrations you could design cards, invite someone to teach the children a song or dance relating to the celebration or change your menu for the day to reflect meals consumed by the groups celebrating rather than just snacks and treats.
+Parents can be asked to donate treats for the box. - For other celebrations you could design cards, invite someone to teach the children a song or dance relating to the celebration or change your menu for the day to reflect meals consumed by the groups celebrating rather than just having snacks and treats.